simonemmott/k2-tools-utils/docs/QUEUES.md

 Using the `next()` method of a queue as above guarantees that each item in the queue will be processed one at a time and in the same sequence which the items were accepted on to the queue.

+Because the `next()` method returns a Promise is it safe to call the `next()` method even when there is nothing on the queue.
+The promise will resolve to the next item in the queue when an iten is accepted onto the queue.

 ##### Size

 The `size()` method returns the number of items currently waiting on the queue